 Today affectionately known as “The Roey”, The Roebuck Bay Hotel was established in 1880 by E.W.
 Streeter and was one of the first buildings in Broome when it was just a tiny settlement town.

 E.W.
 Streeter was a London Jeweller who held pearling interests in Broome and South-East Asia.
-At the same time that he built the Roebuck Bay Hotel, he also built and owned Streeters Store which sold pearls and Mother of Pearl.
+At the time of building the Roebuck Bay Hotel he was also establishing Streeters’ Store, selling pearls and Mother of Pearl.

-The Roebuck was built to encourage the pearling lugger crews to remain in Broome and was where they would relax and unwind after their long days at sea.
-The original building was destroyed in a fire in 1904 and had to be rebuilt.
+The Roebuck was built to encourage the pearling lugger crews to remain in Broome and it was here that they would relax and unwind after their long days at sea.
+The original building was destroyed in a fire in 1904 which led to the rebuilding of the main building.

-In the early 2000’s Coppo also purchase of the local nightclub at the end of Dampier Terrace, now known as Skylla Lounge Bar.
+In the early 2000’s Coppo branched out further and snapped up the local nightclub just a stones throw away from the Roey, Skylla Lounge Bar.